net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 REVISION HISTORY

+1.16.4
+- Fix for kerbals taking too many snacks with them when going on EVA.

 1.16.3
 - Fixed issue where Snacks was being consumed by occupants of vessel that's part of a rescue contract.
 NOTE: Once the craft is loaded into the scene, they will be tracked by Snacks.